10hijop10/Portfolio/README.md

 # Portfolio-MBO-GameDev

-Collection of old script from my MBO study as game developer.
+Collection of old scripts from my MBO study as game developer.